mavendataguy/PDF_Reader_ScaleDP/docs/source/installation.md

 ## Installation using pip

-You can install the `spark-pdf` library using `pip`.
+You can install the `ScaleDP` library using `pip`.
 Run the following command in your terminal:

 ```sh
 pip install pyspark-pdf